UPHSL-CCS/j4a-pl-CS1/README.md

 2. What tools did you use to complete the exercise?

-I used a text editor/IDE for coding, Git for version control, and programming languages like Python and JavaScript to demonstrate the concepts.
+I used a text Visual Studio Code for coding, Git for version control, and programming languages like Python and C# to demonstrate the concepts.

 ### Coding Exercise: Control Flow and Expressions